 Poor Fruit Set occurs when plants produce some flowers and very few small, flavorless tomatoes.
 The cause?
 High levels of nitrogen in the soil.
 Nitrogen nourishes leaf growth, but it does not nourish fruit development.

 Plant crowding may also cause this problem.
 If plants do not have enough space, they may not be able to efficiently pollinate.
 Tomato blossoms contain both female and male parts, so they self-pollinate; however, they need good air circulation for pollination to occur.

-Overcrowded plants impair air circulation.
-Avoid the problem by testing the soil before planting and rectify any imbalances.
-Space plants correctly (about two feet apart) to allow plenty of room for growth and good air circulation.
+Overcrowded plants impair air movement.
+Avoid the problem by testing the soil before planting and rectifying any imbalances.
+Space plants correctly (about two feet apart) to allow plenty of room for growth and good circulation of the air.